Caiyujie007/OpenVPU/README.md

 The link of pre-trained weights of VGG16 is https://pan.baidu.com/s/1l06nfVMn3UHtquIG0L4DRw 提取码：b0jf

-The datasets of DEMO MNIST_LARGE and VGG16 are also needed to download, link is:.
+The datasets of DEMO MNIST_LARGE and VGG16 are also needed to download, link is https://pan.baidu.com/s/1ehIBh0i87-rFo4MBhYjXfg
+提取码：kph9.
 We need to extract it into to the root folder of ZCU104, as /dat/ILSVR2012 and /dat/MNIST.

 There is a python script (/dat/ILSVR2012/dataset_valid_bin/JPG2bin.py) to translate any size JPEG pictures into 224x224x3 for VGG16 network, the translated picture has a suffix as '.bin'.
 The VGG16 demo will read in the .bin pictures according to the /dat/ILSVR2012/dataset_valid_bin/filelist, and run the inference.